 - Small quantities of copper, calcium, iron, potassium, iron, etc.

 Garlic supports effective brain health due to its antioxidant and anti-inflammatory actions.
-It works efficiently against neurodegenerative conditions such as dementia and Alzheimer’s.
+According to the findings of the University of Missouri School of Medicine, garlic works efficiently against neurodegenerative conditions such as dementia and Alzheimer’s.

 Improves Skin Health